 Ultimately, recovery is an ongoing process.
 It is not something that happens overnight, and even those who have been in long-term recovery still have hard days and occasional setbacks.
 With that said, relapse prevention is possible for those who seek the right kind of care, ideally in a supportive and nurturing environment.

-Above It All offers help with addiction and substance use disorders through our dual diagnosis facility.
+Above It All offers help with addiction and substance use disorders through our dual diagnosis partner facility.
 We are ready to help you or your loved one start down the path toward hope, healing and freedom with our substance abuse treatment services.
 Start your drug treatment journey today by reaching out to our team at Above It All Treatment.

 Substance Abuse and Mental Health Services Administration (SAMHSA).
 Treatments For Substance Use Disorders.
 June 2018, Accessed Feb.
 17, 2016.